-It was my last semester in college, and I wanted to re-take “Intro to Creative Writing” because I had gotten a C- in it the first time and I couldn’t allow that on my permanent record.
-It’s hard to imagine caring about such things in retrospect, but in the early aughts I had it in mind to go all the way to my English PhD, and what kind of doctor of literature would have gotten a C- in a fucking beginners creative writing class- where the girls write about boys they’re fucking who don’t want to date them and the boys write about girls they like from afar- who are sometimes sitting in the very same class.
+It was my last semester in college, and I wanted to re-take “Intro to Creative Writing” because I had gotten a C- in it the first time around and I couldn’t allow that on my permanent record.
+It’s hard to imagine caring about such things in retrospect, but in the early aughts I had it in mind to go all the way to my English PhD, and what kind of doctor of literature would have gotten a C- in fucking Intro to Creative Writing– where the girls write about boys they’re fucking who don’t want to date them and the boys write about girls they like from afar- who are sometimes sitting in the very same class.

-It was this very same class that I met Kasie, who had written very adorable stories about her boyfriend not calling her on Easter Sunday and an entire five-pages as a thinly veiled excuse to bitch about one of her girlfriends- whom I knew, even if she had changed her name to something innocuous, she included enough catty details that made it obvious.
-I leaned over to her desk and said, “I know who this is about…” and watched her turn beet red- our meet cute.
+It was in this very same class that I met Kasie, who had written very adorable stories about her boyfriend not calling her on Easter and an entire five-pages as a thinly veiled excuse to complain about one of her girlfriends- whom I knew, even if Kasie had changed her name to something innocuous, she included enough catty details that made it obvious.
+I leaned over to her desk and said, “I know who this is…” and watched her turn beet red- a bold move, unwittingly played to great effect- our meet cute.

 The piece focused on growing up- the place in-between adolescence and adulthood- where people become who they are and relationships change.
 This was my world at the time.
-The irony to the protagonist’s refusal to let go was that it mirrored my own- and while writing this, I had no idea how difficult the next decade would become; heartbreak, depression- it would be ten years before I didn’t feel metaphorically confined to my own bedroom.
+The irony to the protagonist’s refusal to let go was that it mirrored my own- and while writing this, in 2002, I had no idea how difficult the next decade of my life would become; heartbreak, depression- it would be ten years before I didn’t feel metaphorically confined to my own bedroom.

 “In the Bedroom”

-Ten looked at the table with an almost lively gleam, and after taking a second or so to thoroughly inspect the situation he blurted out the word “Titleist.”
+Ten looked at the table with an almost lively gleam, and after taking a second or so to thoroughly inspect the situation, he blurted out the word “Zenith.”
 With a slight sense of apathy, I slid a synthetic colored tablet under my tongue.
 Ten took the appropriate amount of off-white scrabble pieces scattered on top of the muggy bridge table and formed the word.
 Kristen looked at the new formation suspiciously, like a curious puppy.
 After seconds, or even minutes, of inspecting and reinspecting, she exclaimed “that’s not a word, Ten,” with the enthusiasm of uncovering a fantastic mystery.
 Ten fired back, “It is so!
-Titleist… Triple fucking word score”.
+Zenith.
+Triple fucking word score.”

-The spot stars Kitty America, the latest pop singing sensation.
+The spot stars Kitty America, America’s latest trademarked pop-star.
 Kitty was electronically rendered by some of the top computer engineers across the country.
 She could change with the times but she couldn’t grow old.
 She couldn’t get sick, and she couldn’t run away.
 She could be a logo forever.
 Kat and Kristen envied her beauty, and Ten was surely in love.
-The room swayed and tilted.
-Under my feet sat the broken up scrabble board Ten had destroyed weeks ago.
+The room tilted and swayed.
+Under my feet sat the broken up scrabble board Ten had destroyed weeks ago28.
 For a moment I contemplated researching the validity of his “triple word score,” but I let it pass.
-The bridge table was littered with different words created with scrabble pieces, most of which involved or stood for products available at Wal*Mart.
+The bridge table was littered with different words created by scrabble pieces, most of which involved or stood for products available at Wal*Mart.

 There was just me now.
 Kat was asleep on the couch.
 Ten and Kristen were fucking while Kristen kept her eyes fixed on Ten and Ten watched MTV.
 A video from a band called “The Unnecessaries” glared off the set.
 Their song was loud and obliterating.
 Ten followed every motion lead from the screen.
 I felt dizzy and sick.

 Everything blurred and colors ran together; iridescent.
 Kat’s room, my future, Ten’s motions, and Kristen.
-Sometimes things change before you can even take notice.
+Sometimes things change before you even notice.
 My head hit the floor.
-I could feel Kat’s florescent white lights as they blended into darkness.
+I could feel Kat’s fluorescent white lights as they blended into buzzing darkness.